explosion/sense2vec/README.rst

 `sense2vec demo <https://demos.explosion.ai/sense2vec>`_ that lets you explore semantic similarities across all Reddit comments of 2015.

-This library is a simple Python/Cython implementation that lets you load and query sense2vec vectors.
-While it's best used in combination with `spaCy <http://spacy.io>`_, the ``sense2vec`` library itself is very lightweight and can be used as a standalone module.
+This library is a simple Python/Cython implementation for loading and querying sense2vec models.
+While it's best used in combination with `spaCy <http://spacy.io>`_, the ``sense2vec`` library itself is very lightweight and can also be used as a standalone module.
 See below for usage details.

 .. image:: https://img.shields.io/travis/explosion/sense2vec/master.svg?style=flat-square
     :target: https://travis-ci.org/explosion/sense2vec